 If your posting is consistent, people are going to start getting to know when your new content comes out.
 More posts equal more eyes to your content more often, so this one cannot be overstated.
 Just don’t over-commit – choose a rate that you can easily keep to.

 You don’t have to post every day, either.
 Once or twice a week would work well too.

-Your blog may gain a couple of followers who stumble across it by accident.
+Your website may gain a couple of followers who stumble across it by accident.
 If you really want people to find your content, though, you need to be sharing it on social media.
 Everybody and their cousin are on social media, and we all know that sharing is caring.

 You can have your website hosted by WordPress for a small fee.
 This is a great option as they obviously have all the WordPress know-how and can assist with any queries you may have.
 If you want to, you can also use a separate hosting company.
 There are plenty of options which you can see by simply looking up hosting on Google.

 You will want to go with paid hosting if you have any aspirations of ranking and gaining a following.
 Free hosting comes with a host of disadvantages that will hold you back from moving to a higher level in the blogging world.